COSC3020/pancake-sort-JamesOzzyburn/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+## Answer
+For this code I believe the asymptotic runtime to be $\Theta(n^2)$ I believe this because we have four things in total.
+The first thing is the outer for loop, which contributes $n$.
+The second thing is finding max number, which also contributes $n$.
+The third thing is flipping the array and the fourth thing is the inner loop.
+So in total we have $n + n + n * n$ which can be simplified to $3n *n$ or $n^2$.